 I absolutely love a good slaw alongside vegan brats & beans, tempeh sliders are generously mounded with the stuff and lately I can’t get enough of this slaw stuffed inside my tacos.
 If you are looking for a super creamy slaw adjust the vegan mayo according to your taste.
 This recipe makes a boatload — perfect for a BBQ, picnic or leftovers for a sandwich or taco topper!
 Recipe and photos contributed by Heather Poire of Sunday Morning Banana Pancakes.

 This simple side dish comes together very quickly if you have cooked quinoa on hand in the refrigerator.
 For even faster prep, use bagged shredded carrots and break the speed limit.
 Recipe from Quinoa: High Protein, Gluten-Free* by Beth Geisler with recipes by Jo Stepaniak,[email protected] Books Alive, Summertown, TN, reprinted by permission.
 Photo by Andrew Schmidt.

 This colorful and crunchy slaw combines massaged kale with both green and red cabbage.
 It goes with just about every kind of meal, and you can vary it each time with different dressings (see suggestions following the recipe).
 You can also add a little dried fruit or apple for a sweet twist, as suggested in the variation.
 Photos by Rachael Braun. more→

-This vivid salad of grated beets and red cabbage, served in modest portions, makes a dazzling visual statement on the dinner plate, but more importantly, add a dose of vitamins and antioxidants. more→
+This vivid salad of grated beets and red cabbage, served in modest portions, makes a dazzling visual statement on the dinner plate, but more importantly, add a dose of vitamins and antioxidants.
+It’s a beautiful addition to everyday meals or holiday plates. more→